 An NSF-funded program.
 The US National Science Foundation (NSF) created the International Research Experiences for Students (IRES) program in order to help US students in science and engineering become engaged globally, and to help them gain the tools and contacts to perform internationally-recognized research.

 The “US-German research on HCI in ubicomp” is an NSF-funded IRES program, which is collaboratively managed by Andrew Kun of the University of New Hampshire, and Orit Shaer of Wellesley College.
 The program funds students to perform summer research at one of two research labs in Germany.
-One lab is the Human Computer Interaction (HCI) Lab of Professor Albrecht Schmidt of the University of Stuttgart.
+One lab is the Human Computer Interaction (HCI) Lab of Professor Albrecht Schmidt of the Ludwig Maximilian University of Munich (formerly University of Stuttgart).
 The other is the Media Informatics and Multimedia Systems Group of Professor Susanne Boll at the University of Oldenburg in Germany.

 The overarching theme: HCI in ubicomp.
 The focus of the program is on developing human-computer interaction techniques for ubiquitous computing, or ubicomp.
 Ubicomp is a multidisciplinary field of study that explores networked computing devices that are embedded in everyday objects.